-Join us for the 2021 Alzheimer’s Disease Genetics Global Symposium: Pathway to Translation, supported by the Alzheimer’s Association and the National Institute on Aging.
-This virtual conference will convene the dementia research community to discuss how discoveries in genetics impact biomarker development and target discovery and validation, and how to apply these findings in basic and translational research.
+The 2021 Alzheimer’s Disease Genetics Global Symposium: Pathway to Translation was supported by the Alzheimer’s Association and the National Institute on Aging.
+This virtual conference convened the dementia research community to discuss how discoveries in genetics impact biomarker development and target discovery and validation, and how to apply these findings in basic and translational research.

 Elizabeth Blue, Ph.D., is an associate professor in the Division of Medical Genetics within the Department of Medicine at the University of Washington, where she is a member of the Institute for Public Health Genetics faculty and an assistant director of the Washington State Twin Registry.
 She is also a Fellow Member of the International Genetic Epidemiology Society, currently serving on the communications committee.
 She received her Ph.D. in anthropology at the University of Utah, with a focus on population genetics, followed by postdoctoral training in statistical genetics at the University of Washington.
 Dr. Blue’s research incorporates tools from population genetics and genetic epidemiology to detect genetic variants or regions of the genome influencing disease.
 Her long-term research goals are to identify variants influencing disease within and between human populations, as well as to predict and evaluate their functions.
 While her lab focuses on genetic modifiers of Alzheimer’s disease, she is highly collaborative with leadership roles in the Alzheimer's Disease Sequencing Project, the Cystic Fibrosis Genome Project, the University of Washington Center for Mendelian Genomics and the Pacific Northwest Undiagnosed Diseases Network.